Asymptotic behavior of nonlocal $p$-Rayleigh quotients: General Asymptotic Behavior

-As we have mentioned before, through all this paper we do not assume any regularity on $\Omega$.
-Most results in this section are derived in an elementary way, only by functional analysis in Sobolev spaces but no deep properties of eigenfunctions.
-The fractional first eigenvalue is simple (see \cite{BP,BPS,FP}), and associated eigenfunction $u_p$ is unique both up to a multiplication of some constant and choice of sign.
-We normalize the first $(s,p)$-eigenfunctions by $\|u_p\|_{L^p(\Omega)}=1$ so that
+Most results in this section are derived in an elementary way, only by functional analysis in Sobolev spaces without any deep properties of eigenfunctions.
+The fractional first eigenvalue is simple (see \cite{BP,BPS,FP}), and associated eigenfunction $u^r_s$ is unique both up to a multiplication of some constant and choice of sign.
+We normalize the first $(s,p)$-eigenfunctions by $\|u^r_s\|_{L^p(\Omega)}=1$ so that